loonglade/Tiny-Weather/README.md

 ## Software
 ### Microcontroller
-The files found in the folder "<a href="https://github.com/loonglade/Weather/tree/main/mpython">mpython</a>" need to be uploaded onto the microcontroller.
+The micropython files found in the folder "<a href="https://github.com/loonglade/Weather/tree/main/mpython">mpython</a>" need to be uploaded onto the microcontroller.
 Make sure any other files are removed as well; especially "boot.py".
 I use <a href="https://thonny.org/">Thonny</a> as it is very easy to use.
 ### MacOS
+Open terminal > cd path/to/folder >

+	nohup ./weather.sh &